-Oregon Pilot, Passenger Walk Away From Mukilteo Plane Crash
+Oregon pilot, passenger walk away from Mukilteo plane crash

-Police say an Oregon pilot and passenger walked away from the fiery crash Tuesday of a small plane onto a road north of Seattle in Mukilteo.
-A firefighter and two Snohomosh County Airport workers look over a plane that crashed on Harbor Point Boulevard Southwest and Mukilteo Speedway, after losing power on takeoff from Paine Field on Tuesday.
+A firefighter and two Snohomosh County Airport workers look over a plane that crashed on Harbor Point Boulevard Southwest and Mukilteo Speedway, after losing power on takeoff from Paine Field on Tuesday, May 2, 2017, in Mukilteo, Wash.
+Police say there are no injuries but several vehicles were damaged.

 Add your comments below